avaamsel/personal-website/README.md

-welcome to my personal website! made during june 2025!
+hi my name is ava! welcome to my personal website!

+this website was made during june 2025 and utilizes next.js!